jassics/security-study-plan/security-architecture-study-plan.md

 5. Resilience and availability
    1. Redundancy, failover, backups and restore
    2. Designing for DDoS and capacity
+6. AI / agentic system architecture
+   1. Where the new trust boundaries sit in an LLM system: prompt/context assembly, retrieval (RAG) sources, model provider, tool-use layer, memory/vector store, and the output consumer.
+Any content the model reads is untrusted input, so the boundary is *around the context window*, not just around the network.
+   2. Tool-use trust boundaries: an agent's effective privilege is the union of the tools it can call.
+Design per-tool scoped credentials, human-in-the-loop gates for irreversible actions, and a bounded blast radius per agent — not one broad token shared across an agent fleet.
+   3. [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) as an architectural component: MCP servers typically run with delegated user permissions and expose dynamic, chainable tool surfaces, so a single flawed or poisoned tool definition compounds.
+Review one against a minimum-bar checklist before it ships.
+   4. Non-human/agent identity is an architecture concern, not an afterthought — see the [IAM Security Study Plan](iam-security-study-plan.md).
+   5. Depth lives elsewhere: read the **AI Agents**, **Agentic AI** and **MCP** sections of the [GenAI Security Study Plan](genai-security-study-plan.md) rather than duplicating them here.

 Try to pick one or two small systems (side project, home lab, or existing app at work) and **draw** the "as‑is" and "to‑be" secure architecture.